 Good question, Dan!

-Million Mile Secrets team member Jake recently booked Southwest flights using the The Business Platinum® Card from American Express OPEN Pay With Points rebate.
+Million Mile Secrets team member Jake recently booked Southwest flights using The Business Platinum® Card from American Express OPEN Pay With Points rebate.

 I’ll let Jake share his experience!